HigherOrderCO/Kind/blog/3-getters-and-setters.md

   obj@data{"a"}[0] <= Nat.mul(2)
 ```

-This desugars to an efficient, linear core program that doesn't involve heavy
+And that's all.
+This just works as expected, and compiles to efficient, linear core
-lenses and avoids re-getting nested fields.
+programs that don't involve heavy lenses and avoid re-getting nested fields.

-So, in short, dealing with nested fields in JavaScript looks nice but is
+In short, dealing with nested fields in JavaScript looks nice but is
 terrible; in Haskell, it looks terrible and is; in Kind, it is the joyful
 experience that makes you proud of your career choice.